 Here is UChicago's policy on SAT/ACT test deadlines for early action and early decision applicants (bold emphasis mine):

 "While we would, if possible, like to receive your scores before the appropriate deadline, we will accept October ACT and November SAT scores for Early Action and Early Decision I."

 University of Pennsylvania

-Many colleges have a separate section just for Early Decision or Early Action applications.
-This page typically lists special deadlines for early decision, including the last ACT or SAT test date.
-If not, there is usually a page with overall application dates and deadlines.
-Check out the page I found for Pomona below:
+Many colleges have separate sections or pages for early decision/early action applications.
+This page might list special deadlines for early decision, including the last ACT or SAT test date.
+If you can't find the deadlines on this page, however, you might instead be able to find a page with overall application dates and deadlines, or an FAQ page with an answer to this question.

-If you can't find the precise date on any of the above pages – Early Decision info, Dates and Deadlines, or the FAQ – go ahead and call and email the admissions office.
-(Keep in mind this information should definitely be on the admissions site, even if it's buried in an unlikely place!)
+If you can't find a precise date on any of the above pages, call or email your school's admissions office.
+(Keep in mind that testing information should definitely be on the admissions site, even if it's buried in an unlikely place!)

 Want to improve your SAT score by 160 points or your ACT score by 4 points?

 Have friends who also need help with test prep?
 Share this article!